Afro-Asians: United Kingdom

 The British Mixed-Race population includes some Afro-Asian people.
 This ancestry may stem from a multi-generational mixed Caribbean lineage, as well as interracial unions between Asians and Africans from prominent populations such as British Indians and British Nigerians.
 Notable Afro-Asian Britons include multigenerational Afro-Chinese-Caribbean-descended Naomi Campbell, first generation biracial Iranian-Ghanaian-descended actress Freema Agyeman and first generation biracial Indo-Caribbean-descended musician David Jordan.

 South Asia

+Chagos Islands

+The Chagossians, also called Chagos Islanders or Îlois are an ethnic group descended from African slaves as well as Indians and Malays brought to the Indian Ocean archipelago of the Chagos Islands, specifically Diego Garcia, Peros Banhos, and the Salomon island chain, in the late 18th century.
+All of them were expelled from Chagos in the late 1960s and early 1970s so that Diego Garcia, the island where most Chagossians lived, could serve as the location for a joint United Kingdom–United States military base; most now live in England, Seychelles and Mauritius.

 India

 The Siddi, also known as Sidi, Siddhi, Sheedi or Habshi, are an ethnic group inhabiting India.
 The first members of the community arrived on the subcontinent in 628 AD at the port of Bharuch.
 Others followed in their footsteps during the Muslim conquests beginning in 712 AD.
 The latter group are believed to have been serving under Muhammad bin Qasim's army, and were called Zanjis.

 Some Siddis escaped slavery to establish communities in forested areas, and some also established the small Siddi principalities of Janjira State on Janjira Island and Jafarabad State in Kathiawar as early as the twelfth century.
 A former alternative name of Janjira was Habshan (i.e., land of the Habshis).
 In the Delhi Sultanate period prior to the rise of the Mughals in India, Jamal-ud-Din Yaqut was a prominent Siddi slave-turned-nobleman who was a close confidant of Razia Sultana (1235–1240 CE).
 Although this is disputed, he may also have been her lover, but contemporary sources do not indicate that this was necessarily the case.

 Siddis were also brought as slaves by the Deccan Sultanates.
 Several former slaves rose to high ranks in the military and administration, the most prominent of which was Malik Ambar.
 The majority of them reside in Karnataka, Gujarat and Hyderabad.
 Siddis are primarily Muslims, although some are Hindus and others belong to the Catholic Church.